jlevers/selling-partner-api/README.md

 $purchaseDate = $dto->payload->orders[0]->purchaseDate;
 ```

-See the [Working with DTOs](#working-with-dtos) section for more details on how to work with requests and responses.
+See the [Working with responses](#working-with-responses) section for more details on how to work with responses, and [Working with DTOs](#working-with-dtos) for more details on how to use DTOs.

 ##### Configuration options